cnapolea/react-restaurant-discovery/server/README.md

    [x] 1.1.2 - Create proper folder structure
    [x] 1.1.3 - List possible technologies to be used in project

-   [] 1.2 - Models sctructure
+   [x] 1.2 - Models sctructure
    [x] 1.2.1 - Define all models to be used
    [x] 1.2.2 - Define all models structure
-   [] 1.2.3 - Define models possible functionalities
+   [x] 1.2.3 - Define models possible functionalities [] 1.2.3.1 - User should: - Favour restaurants - Search restaurants - Create a new discovery - Create profiles - Edit Profile - Delete profile - Find other users - later - Review restaurants - Rate restaurants
+   [] 1.2.3.2 - Restaurant should: - Be favoured - Receive reviews - Receive ratings - Be searched by users - Be located in a map
+   [] Reviews - Create reviews - Edit reviews - Delete reviews - Being voted helpful or not [] Rating - Create rating / provide rating (edit)

-   [] 1.3 - API sctructure
+   [x] 1.3 - API sctructure
-   [] 1.3.1 - Define all possible routes, their request types, and more [] 1.3.2 - Define possible route guards
+   [x] 1.3.1 - Define all possible routes, their request types, and more [x] 1.3.2 - Define possible route guards

    [] 1.4 - User authentication
    [] 1.4.1 - Sign up functionality